If you’re looking for anaphora examples to master your understanding of this literary device, this post is for you!

 Anaphora Examples in Speeches

 Rhythm is often used to help audiences link concepts and emphasize the speaker’s point of view.
-Anaphora engages and lifts audiences with its rhythmic quality, and is especially effective in political speeches.
+Anaphora engages and lifts audiences with its rhythmic quality, and is especially effective (and common) in a political speech.

 In his June 4, 1940 “We Shall Fight on the Beaches” address to the House of Commons, Winston Churchill asserted his conviction to resist the anticipated Nazi invasion: